 If you’re after a student room in Edinburgh that’s right in the heart of it, look at Portsburgh Court.
-This modern accommodation is in the city just outside of the Old Town right on the doorstep of Edinburgh College of Art and only a 12-minute walk to the University of Edinburgh.
-It offers a variety of rooms including shared facilities and private rooms, as well as great communal space with fun games such as giant connect 4 and table football, as well as an onsite gym, outdoor courtyard, and study spaces.
+This modern accommodation is in the city just outside of the Old Town, right on the doorstep of Edinburgh College of Art and only a 12-minute walk to the University of Edinburgh.
+It offers a variety of rooms, including shared facilities and private rooms, as well as great communal spaces with fun games such as giant Connect 4 and table football, as well as an onsite gym, outdoor courtyard, and study spaces.

 There are two main public transport options to get around Edinburgh, the bus and tram networks.
 Both are reliable and easy and provide a much-needed break when you can’t be bothered to walk up another steep hill.
-It’s important to note, however, a lot of people opt to walk or cycle to get around from their student accommodation in Edinburgh.
+It’s important to note, however, that many people opt to walk or cycle to get around from their student accommodation in Edinburgh.

 Buses run 24 hours in Edinburgh and are a fast and safe way to get around the city.
 The buses are run by several different operators with the main being Lothian and First.
 Ticket options are single journeys or day tickets charging reasonable prices.
 The bus is also the best way to get to Edinburgh Airport.
-For information on tickets and timetables, click here.
+Find information on tickets and timetables.

 Due to its proximity to campuses, it’s not a surprise that the city centre is a popular spot for student accommodation in Edinburgh.
 With everything you need on your doorstep, including amazing shops, bars, restaurants, and iconic historical architecture, you’ll never be short of something to do in between lectures and study sessions.
 Why not catch a film at the popular Scotsman Picturehouse or get lost in visual illusions at Camera Obscura, Edinburgh’s oldest tourist attraction.

 New Town in Edinburgh is right near the city centre and has lots of new student accommodation popping up.
 It’s popular due to its location with easy walking or cycling to most university campuses.
 It also gives you the bonus of having everything the city centre and Old Town have on offer, with vibrant cafes, restaurants, and nightclubs to keep you occupied.
-It also has some amazing museums worth your time, why not spend an afternoon checking out the Scottish National Portrait Gallery or the Freemasons Hall.
+It also has some amazing museums worth your time; you can spend an afternoon checking out the Scottish National Portrait Gallery or the Freemasons Hall.

-An up-and-coming area of Edinburgh is Fountainbridge, so it’s no wonder it’s becoming a popular area for students.
-It’s a little out of the city centre but has easy bus routes in, however there’s plenty of things to do in the area with plenty of pubs, cafes and restaurants on Leven Street and Morrison Street.
-There’s also a great culture scene in Fountainbridge, with old cinemas and playhouses (check out the King’s Theatre), showcasing Edinburgh’s creative soul.
+Fountainbridge is an up-and-coming area, so it’s no wonder it’s becoming a popular area for student accommodation in Edinburgh.
+It’s a little further out of the city centre but has easy bus routes in, but there are plenty of things to do in the area with pubs, cafes and restaurants on Leven Street and Morrison Street.
+There’s also a great cultural scene in Fountainbridge, with old cinemas and playhouses (check out the King’s Theatre), showcasing Edinburgh’s creative soul.